Hindu Predictive Astrology Chapter 31: Mundane Astrology - A Modern Guide

 • Planetary cabinet: Each year, planets assume governmental roles.
 Disruptions in these assignments (e.g., Sun or Moon not becoming king, Mars not commanding the military) correlate with national difficulties in those sectors.

-• Historical verification: Raman's successful predictions of WWI, WWII, and numerous political events demonstrate that mundane astrology, properly applied, offers genuine strategic foresight.
+• Historical verification: Raman's successful predictions of WWI, WWII, Roosevelt's elections, Gandhi's assassination, and numerous other political events demonstrate that mundane astrology, properly applied, offers genuine strategic foresight.

 Try Vedic Astrology Calculations